LostProperty/deform_demo/README.rst

 1. Done - Display a form for a recipe

 2. Save a recipe (to the DB)

- - mapping on post to model?
-How best to handle this

- - map with pstucts/cstructs?
+ - make into a recipe
+ - custom validation error
+ - check for unique on form
  - can we have custom html?

- - custom validation error
+(Deform Retail like Rob suggested)

 3. Edit a recipe